mikeTwoTimes/hangman/README.md

   less.

-- The std::vector in the 'Hangman' class will always reserve a capacity of 6, and will	use 'emplace_back' to efficiently insert elements into the vector.
+- The std::vector in the 'Hangman' class will always reserve a capacity of 6, and will	use 'push_back' to efficiently insert elements into the vector.
 With these optimizations the vector will only allocate 6 bytes of memory and will never resize.